Understanding food labels

 Product name and description

-All foods must have an accurate name.
-For example, a food called ‘Strawberry Snack Bar’ must contain strawberries, not just strawberry flavouring.
+All foods must have the correct name.
+For example, a food called 'Strawberry Snack Bar' must contain strawberries, not just strawberry flavouring.

-Foods with a short life must have a ‘use by’ date.
+Foods with a short life must have a 'use by' date.
 These foods are safe to eat until that date.
-However, this also depends on correct storage.
+This also depends on correct storage.
 Storage instructions can also be found on the label.

 A food past its ‘use by’ date should not be sold.
 It might not be safe to eat.

-A ‘baked on’ or ‘baked for’ date is permitted for bread.
+A 'baked on' or 'baked for' date is allowed for bread.
 This is if its shelf life is less than 7 days.

-Foods that last over 2 years, such as canned foods, do not need any date marking.
+Foods that you can eat for at least 2 years after they are made, such as canned foods, do not need any date marking.

 It is important to pay attention to the storage instructions and practice good food preparation hygiene.